 The surname lappin was first found in Kent, where they held a family seat from the Middle Ages.

-Important Dates for the lappin family
+Early History of the lappin family

 This web page shows only a small excerpt of our lappin research.
 Another 44 words (3 lines of text) covering the years 1320, 1481, and 1749 are included under the topic Early lappin History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name lappin include Lappin, Lapping, Lappine, Lapinus, Lapyn, Lappyng, Lapine, Lappen and many more.

 Early Notables of the lappin family (pre 1700)